JakeSidSmith/watch-less-do-more/README.md

 ## Install

 Install watch-less-do-more.
-You'll also need to install less & postcss.
+You'll also need to install less & optionally postcss, if you want to use postcss modules.
 Currently supports less `2.x.x`, and postcss `5.x.x`.

 ```shell